Graves of empire tell of India's troubled past

 It holds the graves of hundreds of British citizens and other foreigners who, for better or worse, played roles in India's colonial past.
 Soldiers, missionaries, traders and officials rest here, the cracked tombstones giving only hints of their lives.

 Despite the peaceful air, the Nicholson Christian Cemetery near the Kashmere Gate is also testimony to a history of violence.
-It was founded after the Indian Mutiny in 1857 and many of its inhabitants died in that conflict, now seen by some as India's first war for independence.
+It was founded after the Mutiny in 1857 and many of its inhabitants died in that conflict, now seen by some as the first war for independence.

 The cemetery is named after Brigadier General John Nicholson, who was mortally wounded at the age of 36 leading the assault to relieve the siege of Delhi during the insurrection.